 Applies to ardeparin: subcutaneous injectable, subcutaneous solution

-Along with its needed effects, ardeparin (the active ingredient contained in Normiflo) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ardeparin (the active ingredient contained in Normiflo) may cause unwanted side effects that require medical attention.

 Stop taking ardeparin and get emergency help immediately if any of the following effects occur:Less common